 A planner by Michael Hyatt.
 The Benefits of Displacement.
 Introducing the Hipster PDA.
 This article was originally posted during the first week of 43 Folders' existence, and, pound for pound, it remains one of the most popular page on the site.

 Please be sure to also visit related pages, browse our Hipster PDA topic area, plus, of course you can search on the Hipster PDA across our family of sites.
+Recently, I got sick of lugging my Palm V around, so I developed a vastly superior, greatly simplified device for capturing and sharing information.
+I call it “The Hipster PDA.”
+Beauty & Simplicity The Hipster PDA (Parietal Disgorgement Aid) is a fully extensible system for coordinating incoming and outgoing data for any aspect of your life and work.
 How to Use Flow to Make You More Productive.
 Join us in Miami, Chicago or Denver for our Accelerate Your Business event series kicking off in February.

 10 Toxic People You Should Avoid Like the Plague.
 9 Incredible Books to Phenomenally Boost Your Productivity.
 Books on productivity can be great investments, rewarding us with better ways to work, stay creative, and reduce stress.